Optimizing Maps

 Transmission electron microscope (TEM)

-In the case of the TEM CL setup, a thin specimen greatly simplifies the collection of high-resolution maps.
+In the TEM CL setup, a thin specimen greatly simplifies the collection of high-resolution maps.
 In thin specimens, the lateral spread of the interaction volume is typically less than one or two nanometres, even for relatively thick specimens.

-However, you need to consider the minority carrier diffusion and transport of surface plasmon polaritons.
+However, you must consider the minority carrier diffusion and transport of surface plasmon polaritons.
 In heterogeneous materials, you can achieve a spatial resolution approaching 1 nm.